tyang233/League-of-Legend-Result-Prediction-with-Gradient-Boosting/README.md

 # League-of-Legend-Result-Prediction-with-Gradient-Boosting
+## In collaboration with Wen Cui, Ze Zheng and Cheng Zhong
-mathematical exploration of gradient boosting classifier
+mathematical exploration of gradient boosting classifier<br>
+GradientBoostingClassifier from sklearn.ensemble module is used for implementation